nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >
 > * After the application starts running, it checks if a `data` folder exists in the same directory where `tp.jar` is located.
     >   If the folder does not exist, the application will create a new folder `data`,
-    >   which is used to store the `data.txt` file which contains details of the user's data.
+    >   which is used to store the app system files which contains details of the user's data.
 >
-> * The text file `data.txt` will be automatically updated after each operation of the app.
+> * The text files will be automatically updated after each operation of the app.
 >

 ### Get help from instructions on how to use this app : `help`